Authentic Thai Peanut Sauce Recipe (Nam Jim Satay)

 Crushed peanuts in a clay mortar.

-Mixed shallots in a food processor.
+Mixed shallots and garlic in a food processor.

 Shallots frying in a pan.